It's not quite 'Even Steven' but it's in the ballpark.

 I decided it would be acceptable to replenish my cooler with ice each day, dispensed by a machine that was located – you guessed it – directly across the hall from our room.

-Page 2 of 2 - • One of the beauties of the trip, in my mind, was the fact that the tournament ended on Saturday and our plan was to be home by Saturday evening.
+• One of the beauties of the trip, in my mind, was the fact that the tournament ended on Saturday and our plan was to be home by Saturday evening.
 That would leave me a lazy Sunday to do some catch-up work at the office but, mostly, relax at home and maybe watch Tiger win another golf tournament.